-Part of the fun of traveling is the wildlife I encounter.
-Since I’m not out there just to photograph critters I only come upon them in unplanned and brief encounters.
+Some of my most enjoyable moments while traveling are the critters on the road: wild and tame.
+Since I’m not out there just to photograph critters, I only come upon them in unplanned and brief encounters.
 Sometimes I get lucky and the timing and lighting are perfect, but not often.
-I’ll share with you some of my favorite shots from the last six months of travel from the East Coast, West Coast, and Alaska.
+I’ll share with you some of my favorite shots from the last six months of travel from Alaska, the East Coast, and West Coast.

 Down the road to Homer I drove until it was time to take to the water.
 My destination was Halibut Cove and the Ridgewood Wilderness Lodge.
 Two nights of wilderness bliss awaited me there and while out fishing for king salmon found this lone sea otter who begged to have his photo taken.